 Last updated: September 13th, 2021

 There have been attempts to attract and retain workers to the formal care sector following the action plan ‘More hands in the older person and health sector’ of the Association of Municipalities from 2018.
 These have not least attempted to get more young people to start training as home and health care assistants or helpers.
-The measures span information campaigns, higher wages, and better collaboration between relevant partners to attract, educate and retain more workers (source: Publications catalogue – Employment, Social Affairs & Inclusion – European Commission (europa.eu).
+The measures span information campaigns, higher wages, and better collaboration between relevant partners to attract, educate and retain more workers.
+These efforts have so far not proven successful, perhaps partly due to the poor image of the sector with the general public, including the young people who are intended to take up education and look for work in the sector (source: Publications catalogue – Employment, Social Affairs & Inclusion – European Commission (europa.eu).

 The transformation funds from the Segur de la Sante will also invest into developing digital tools around ageing and disability, for instance by developing digital integrated care records.